How do we ‘future-proof’ children for careers that haven’t been invented yet?

 Mrs Ilhan concludes, “I'm proud of our children.
 They are polite, kind and have a social conscience.
 They are determined, resilient and thrive as team members and leaders.
 Taken together, Academic Ambition, Individual Pathways and Success and Value help our children develop aspirations to give their very best; to feel understood and supported; to be challenged and to have integrity and consideration for others.
 These outcomes provide a strong foundation for further growth, enabling them to transition seamlessly into senior school, ready to rise to new challenges, to meet and often exceed their expectations.”

-Register for our Taster Day, Open Afternoon, or to book a personalised tour on our website www.akslytham.com, firstname.lastname@example.org or 01253 784110.
+Register for our Taster Day, Open Afternoon, or to book a personalised tour online, or direct with us: firstname.lastname@example.org / 01253 784110.